 The following material provides in depth analysis of design assessment processes and instruments:

-This topic provides outline to some of the most prominent we tools available and in use for giving and receiving the effective feedback.
+This topic to some of the most prominent available and in use for giving and receiving effective feedback.
 The list is non exhaustive as new web tools are designed daily.
 Many should be tested by adult educators so that the right combination of tools is made to benefit both the adult educators and learners.